javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 [`alert(message)`](mdn:api/Window/alert)
 : Output a `message`.

-All these functions are *modal*, they pause the code execution and prevent the visitor from interaction with the page until he answers.
+All these functions are *modal*, they pause the code execution and prevent the visitor from interacting with the page until he answers.

 For instance: